unmannedlab/Colosseum/docs/simple_flight.md

 If you don't know what the flight controller does, see [What is Flight Controller?](flight_controller.md).

-AirSim has a built-in flight controller called simple_flight and it is used by default.
+Colosseum has a built-in flight controller called simple_flight and it is used by default.
 You don't need to do anything to use or configure it.
-AirSim also supports [PX4](px4_setup.md) as another flight controller for advanced users.
+Colosseum also supports [PX4](px4_setup.md) as another flight controller for advanced users.
 In the future, we also plan to support [ROSFlight](https://rosflight.org/) and [Hackflight](https://github.com/simondlevy/hackflight).

 ## Advantages